Tooling: Scaling Agent Primitives

 Key Connection: The matrix.script

-values (start
+values (codex-sec-review

-, claude
+, llm-sec-review

-, debug
+, codex-debug

 , security-scanner-mcp

-) and passes the input parameters (pr_number
+) and passes the input parameters (pr_id

 ) to your security-review.prompt.md workflow.